aptos-labs/aptos-core/developer-docs-site/docs/guides/nfts/mint-onchain-data.md

 All the parameters could be adjusted as appropriate.

 ## Create tokens
-The fungible token in Aptos has an unique `TokenId`, a set of creator, collection name, token name and property version.
+The fungible token in Aptos has a unique `TokenId`, a set of creator, collection name, token name and property version.
 For fungible tokens, the property version is always 0.
 To create a token named "Silver Coin", you run:
 ```bash
 aptos move run --function-id 0x3::token::create_token_script --args string:"Game Coins" string:"Silver Coin" string:"The currency in my game" u64:100 u64:0 string:$TOKEN_URL address:$YOUR_ADDRESS u64:0 u64:0 'bool:[false,false,false,false,false]' raw:00 raw:00 raw:00